-Geneva is a green city, with about 20% of its total surface devoted to parks.
+Geneva is a green city, with about 20 percent of its total surface devoted to parks.
 In summer, the city even puts out free lawn chairs.
 Some excellent parks include:

-- Parc Cropettes: stretching from right behind the train station, the park features pond; in Quartier Les Grottes.
+- Parc des Cropettes: Stretching from right behind the train station, the park features pond; in Quartier Les Grottes.

-- Beaulieu Park: Right across the street from Parc Cropettes, especially great for kids; in Quartier Les Grottes.
+- Parc Beaulieu: Right across the street from Parc des Cropettes, this spot is especially great for kids; in Quartier Les Grottes.

-- Jardin Anglais: a popular hangout with the famous flower clock, right on the lake.
+- Jardin Anglais: It's a popular hangout with the famous flower clock; right on the lake.

-- Parc des Eaux Vives: a hilly park with gorgeous patches, with its own beach and boat dock; in Eaux Vives.
+- Parc des Eaux-Vives: This has a hilly park with gorgeous patches, along with its own beach and boat dock; in Eaux Vives.

 Every summer, Geneva hosts a number of cultural events outdoors.

 Free cinema under the stars: From the thousands of titles nominated by Geneva residents, a collection of films are selected and shown in parks from July to August.
-For more information, visit the official webpage.
-(Notice some newer films charge entry fees.)
+Some newer films charge entry fees.

 If you want to splurge, Geneva has no shortage of options.
 But if you want to save on your souvenirs, things get a little trickier.
 Here are a few budget shopping options.

-- Plainpalais Flea Market: One man's trash can be your treasure.
-Lots of old Swiss stuff.
-Plaine de Plainpalais, Tuesdays and Saturdays 8 am to 5 pm
+- Marché de Plainpalais: One man's trash can be your treasure.
+You can find lots of old Swiss stuff here.
+Plaine de Plainpalais.

 - Manore: Skip the fancy chocolate shops they build for tourists in the old city.
 This mega department store has a solid chocolate selection at surprisingly good prices.
 Rue de Cornavin 6.

-- Boulevard Helvetique: Outdoor farmers market for your Swiss produce pleasures.
-Wednesdays and Saturdays 8 am to 1 pm.
+- Boulevard Helvétique: Check out the outdoor farmers market for your Swiss produce pleasures.